eliseoeric/react-code-challenge/readme.md

 </div>
 ```

-The componeent will need to have props created to accommidate all of the element attributes found on the `input` element.
+The component will need to have props created to accommodate all of the element attributes found on the `input` element.

 The `ref` prop should still be created in the parent component (in this case the `Comments` component), and passed to the
 `InputGroup` component via a prop.
 However, you will not be able to call the prop `ref` as this is reserved for React.